"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dr. S Ezhilarasi.
 Isolated and combined effects of yogic practices and aerobic exercise on dribbling among college women basketball players.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 327-329.
+Int J Phys Educ Sports Health 2018;5(2):327-329.